merogersdev/automation/README.md

 #### Instructions:

-Copy ./bash/custom_prompt.sh to the directory of your choice eg. ~/home/user and add the following to either your ~/.bashrc or ~/.bash_profile to include the prompt.
-Restart your terminal or run source ~/.bashrc for the changes to take effect.
+1. Copy ./bash/custom_prompt.sh to the directory of your choice eg. ~/home/user and add the following to either your ~/.bashrc or ~/.bash_profile to include the prompt.

 ```
 if [ -f /path/to/automation/bash/custom_prompt.sh ]